 To experience the feeling or the idea of freedom one also needs to have a sense of oppression and restriction.
 These stand in contrast to each other, but are also in opposition to each other and so they relate.
 They need each other to be there.
 The feeling of freedom for me is intertwined with the idea of movement.
 The restriction of a movement can thus function as a way to emphasize and underline its freedom.

-Movement is a big part of language and cognitive communication.
-Determining how we communicate, what we communicate, how our communication is received and how we can highlight verbal communication through movement.
-I believe things as body language or how one shapes their own body can speak a more truthful language then what we verbally or rationally communicate.
+Movement is a big part of language and cognitive-communication.
+Determining how we communicate, what we communicate, how our communication is received and how we can highlight verbal expression through movement.
+I believe things as body language or how one shapes their own body can speak a more truthful language than what we verbally or rationally convey.
 Thus it is relevant for me as an artist to show how this important form of communication can execute itself in multiple ways.
-And how we as humans can allow our bodies to tell us what we really want.
+And how we as humans can allow ourselves to listen to what our bodies have to say.